 It’s a short walk to Newcomb Hollow beach and a nearby path leads to the secluded Spectacle Pond.

 The house was in an advanced state of decay having been vacant and exposed to the weather since around 2001.
-CCMHT started restoration in October 2018, to be completed in June 2019.
+CCMHT started restoration in October 2018, completed in June 2019.

-Please contact Victoria Kennedy at email@example.com to inquire about booking a stay.
+Please contact the Trust at firstname.lastname@example.org to inquire about booking a stay.